pyOpenSci/handbook/community/github/our-repositories.md

 the processes and guidelines for authors, editors, the Editor in Chief, and the peer review triage team as they manage our open peer review process.
 It also details our peer review policies, partnerships, and the templates used in the review process.

+Individuals and teams with access to this repository include: [the pyOpenSci Editorial Board](https://github.com/orgs/pyOpenSci/teams/editorial-board) and [the pyOpenSci Repository Maintainers team](https://github.com/orgs/pyOpenSci/teams/pyos-repo-maintainers).

 ## Python-package-guide repository

 The [python-package-guide
 repository](https://www.pyopensci.org/python-package-guide/) contains our
 community-developed guidelines and tutorials on Python packaging.
 These resources are beginner-friendly and reflect Python packaging best practices.

+Individuals and teams with access to this repository include: [the pyOpenSci Packaging Council](https://github.com/orgs/pyOpenSci/teams/packaging-council), [the pyOpenSci Repository Maintainers team](https://github.com/orgs/pyOpenSci/teams/pyos-repo-maintainers), [Alex Batisse](https://github.com/Batalex), [Felipe Moreno](https://github.com/flpm), [Jackson Burns](https://github.com/JacksonBurns), [Jeremy Paige](https://github.com/ucodery), and [Carol Willing](https://github.com/willingc).

 ## [pyosMeta repository](https://github.com/pyOpenSci/pyosMeta)

 The pyosMeta repository contains a Python package published on PyPI that we use to track our package review and contributor data.
 This data is used in a GitHub action to update our website.

+Individuals and teams with access to this repository include: [the pyOpenSci Repository Maintainers team](https://github.com/orgs/pyOpenSci/teams/pyos-repo-maintainers), [Steven Silvester](https://github.com/blink1073), [Mike Sarahan](https://github.com/msarahan), and [Carol Willing](https://github.com/willingc).

 :::{todo}
 Add more information about the contributor data workflow ...